tomsaleeba/nga10781-truth-table/README.md

 While trying to solve NGA-10781, I needed to understand all the possible states the app can be in.
 There are a number of dimensions to consider.

+# Results
+See [result.csv](./result.csv) for the table.
+Read below for what the columns and values mean.
+The first five columns are the "inputs" to the state, the remaining columns are the expectations, etc.

 # Dimensions

+## Inputs

 `showSolution`\
 The *Solution Visibility* grading setting.